 This one is really popular and I use it the most.
 You can use it to upload your blog photos and add text to them, banners, overlays, lighten/darken images, and more.
 There is a bit of a learning curve, but once you've used it for a while, you start to get the hang of it.
 Trust me that it's WAY easier than trying to learn how to use something like Photoshop or Gimp, and it's free.

 FYI – I made the image that you see at the top right of this blog post using PicMonkey.
-I just downloaded an image from a stock photo site (Dreamstime is a good one to use, or you can use Pexels for free images), created a rectangular overlay that I stretched across the image, and then added the text.
+I just downloaded an image from a stock photo site (you can use Pexels for free images), created a rectangular overlay that I stretched across the image, and then added the text.

 #2 – Canva